Claire Williams: Career

+Under her leadership, Williams F1 launched initiatives guiding students into engineering careers, redeveloped the team's work with its official charity, the Spinal Injuries Association, and supported F1's sustainability strategy through the expansion of WAE Technologies.
+George Russell thanked her for giving him his F1 break when he changed to Mercedes.

+A keen advocate for greater diversity and inclusion within her team and across the sport, Williams wanted to use her position to change attitudes within motor racing, and to bring more women into motorsport and engineering.
+She appointed female drivers Susie Wolff and Jamie Chadwick to development roles, set up a female ambassadors in schools initiative, supported the UK government's Women in Innovation scheme, created workplace opportunities for minority groups, promoted STEM subjects for female students and increased the proportion of women at Williams to 17.6%, the highest in the F1 paddock.
+She was also a patron of F1 in Schools and an ambassador for Dare to be Different.

-Williams was appointed Officer of the Order of the British Empire (OBE) in the 2016 Birthday Honours for services to Formula 1 racing.
+Williams was appointed Officer of the Order of the British Empire (OBE) for services to Formula 1 racing in the 2016 Birthday Honours.

-On 3 September 2020, Williams announced she was resigning as deputy team principal of the Williams team on 7 September 2020 after the 2020 Italian Grand Prix.
+Faced with the economic impact of the pandemic plus commercial terms that increasingly favoured the big teams, Williams was forced to put the team up for sale in order to secure its future, subsequently selling to private investment firm Dorilton in August 2020.
+On 3 September 2020, Williams announced she was resigning as deputy team principal of the Williams team after the 2020 Italian Grand Prix.
 Before the race, at the Williams motorhome, she was given the front wing of a Williams FW36 as a souvenir.

 Personal life

 On 5 April 2017, Williams announced that she was pregnant with her first child, a boy.
 She gave birth to her son in October 2017.
 In January 2018, Williams announced her marriage to Marc Harris.